Level/levelup/README.md

 The standard `pause()`, `resume()` and `destroy()` methods are implemented on the ReadStream, as is `pipe()` (see below). `'data'`, '`error'`, `'end'` and `'close'` events are emitted.

-Additionally, you can supply an options object as the first parameter to `readStream()` with the following options:
+Additionally, you can supply an options object as the first parameter to `createReadStream()` with the following options:

 * `'start'`: the key you wish to start the read at.
 By default it will start at the beginning of the store.
 Note that the *start* doesn't have to be an actual key that exists, LevelDB will simply find the *next* key, greater than the key you provide.